vercel/next.js/docs/api-reference/next/image.md

 In some cases, you may need more advanced usage.
 The `<Image />` component optionally accepts the following advanced properties.

+### style

+Allows [passing CSS styles](https://reactjs.org/docs/dom-elements.html#style) to the underlying image element.

+Note that all `layout` modes other than `"raw"` apply their own styles to the image element, and these automatic styles take precedence over any styles provided in the `styles` prop.

 ### objectFit

 Defines how the image will fit into its parent container when using `layout="fill"`.